Maine Paralegal Career and Salary Guide

 This paralegal career guide is your starting point for learning how to become a paralegal in Maine.
-On this page you will find up-to-date information on Maine paralegal salary as well as current job outlook and career resources to help you get started.
-Begin your career exploration using the directory below.
+Generally speaking, there are no formal requirements for becoming a paralegal in Maine; however, an associate degree or certificate in paralegal studies is often the entry-level requirement.
+On this page, you will find up-to-date information on how to become a paralegal in Maine, certification options, salary and career outlook, and career resources to help you get started.
+Begin your career exploration using the easy-to-navigate directory below.

 - Paralegal Certification

 - Paralegal Career and Salary Outlook

 Since there are no requirements for Maine paralegal certification, nor does the state regulate the profession in any way, candidates may take a variety of paths to a paralegal career.
 Many paralegals start out as legal document preparers or legal secretaries before moving up the career ladder.
 However, the majority of paralegals have a combination of education and experience, which may include internships through one of the numerous Maine paralegal programs.
 Paralegals may also be prepared through on-the-job training or national certification.